 Fig. 63.
-Map showing flood extent in a 0.5% AEP + 100 years of climate change event (2122)
+Map showing depth of flooding in a 0.30 AEP 100 years of climate change event.

 In late 2018, the Environment Agency indicated that they were recommending moving towards a full Hold the Line policy for epoch 3, however a revised Shoreline Management Plan has not yet been published.
 A Hold the Line policy would maintain defences to the current standard of protection - approximately equivalent to a 0.5% AEP event.
 Annual Exceedance Probability (AEP) is the expression of a likelihood of a flood event in a given year as a percentage.